aaaaronlin/tello_collision_avoidance/README.md

 The Tello+battery weighs around 86g.
 With a 33g increase and extra power consumption from the sensor system, flight time by about 50%.
 Control with an external controller has not been been implemented in this package.

+### Limitations

+Control of a WiFi drone is limited both by the hardware provided by the drone manufacturer.
+The Tellopy library enables access to setting desired YPR, but internal actuation is relatively unknown.
+Sending messages to and from a WiFi drone occurs at a much lower frequency (about 10 Hz) than typical.
+This low frequency also applies to the sensors.
+Since estimation and control is processed offboard on the PC, there are considerable delays in actuation.
+Thus the WiFi drone's reaction will not be comparable to hobby drones with onboard estimation and control.

 ## ROS nodes and topics